UK Modern Slavery Act

 Innovation

-We are a highly innovative, design‐led company.
-Our approach to innovation is data‐driven and focused on solving our customers’ challenges, whether through packaging development, process improvement or optimising supply chain efficiency.
-We employ a range of ‘Innotools’, unique to Smurfit Kappa, enabling us to create the optimal fit‐for‐purpose packaging solutions for our customers.
+We are a highly innovative, design-led company.
+Our approach to innovation is data-driven and focused on solving our customers’ challenges, whether through product promotion, process improvement, carbon reduction or optimising supply chain efficiency.
+We employ a range of ‘Innotools’, unique to SKG, enabling us to create the optimal fit-for-purpose packaging solutions for our customers.
+Our unique approach to innovation for business success is based on combining science, experience, geographic diversity, big data and creativity on a scale and with a depth not seen elsewhere in the industry

 Sustainability

 Our circular business model, from replacing natural resources to recycling materials and optimising processes, including reducing CO2 emissions, gives us a competitive advantage.
-Our embedded Chain of Custody ensures that close to 100% of our raw material comes from sustainable and/or certified sources regardless of whether is it virgin or recycled.
+Our embedded Chain of Custody ensures that close to 100% of our raw material comes from non-controversial and/or certified sources regardless of whether it is virgin or recycled.
 We continuously strive to reduce our CO2 emissions, our waste to landfill and our water consumption.
-As a leader in sustainable packaging we have a responsibility to respond to the challenges the world faces with litter and single use plastics.
+As a leader in sustainable packaging, we have a responsibility to respond to the challenges the world faces with litter and inefficient use of materials.
 We are addressing this with our Better Planet Packaging Initiative which seeks to create more sustainable packaging solutions for our customers providing them with solutions that minimise inefficiency and waste and address their sustainability needs today and tomorrow.
-In early 2021 we launched our Better Planet 2050 programme which enhanced existing targets or introduced new ones across water use, diversity and inclusion and communities.

 Culture and People